OpenEvalProject/evals/manuscripts/elife-50561/v2/manuscript.md

 Taken together our data support that miR-934 acts during neural induction to suppress genes implicated in stem cell self-renewal and neurogenesis.

-## Inhibition of miR-934 during neural induction affects molecular pathways of neurogenesis and alters the expression of subplate-enriched genes
+### Inhibition of miR-934 during neural induction affects molecular pathways of neurogenesis and alters the expression of subplate-enriched genes

 To further assess downstream signaling networks affected by miR-934, we examined the RNA profiling of hESC-derived cells at the neural induction phase upon sustained miR-934 inhibition.
 Differential gene expression analysis provided molecular data corroborating and extending our functional data.
 Overall miR-934 inhibition resulted in altered expression of 1458 genes (650 upregulated and 810 downregulated; p value<0.05), which according to GO (Gene Ontology) enrichment analysis (q value < 0.05) are primarily allocated to biological processes affecting progenitor cell proliferation, differentiation, axonal growth/guidance, neuronal migration, and neurotransmitter transport/release (Figure 5a).
 Moreover, the reported miR-934 targets STMN2 and RAB3B, match with the processes revealed by enrichment analysis, conforming to the categories of axonogenesis and neurotransmission (Figure 5c,e).

 ![Figure 5.](https://cdn.elifesciences.org/articles/50561/elife-50561-fig5-v2.jpg)

 **Figure 5.:** (A) GO enrichment analysis of differential gene expression data following sustained inhibition of miR-934.
 (B–E) Heatmaps presenting the log2-fold change of molecules involved in the indicated biological processes following miR-934 inhibition, as determined by GO enrichment analysis, from three independent experiments 1, 2 and 3. miR-934 targets STMN2 and RAB3B are depicted in red.
 (F) Heatmap presenting the log2-fold change of progenitor-specific and SP-enriched genes.
 Warmer colors indicate higher fold changes.
 (G) Graph showing qRT-PCR validation data for genes affected by miR-934 inhibition (n = 3–4): LEF1 (scrambled control 1+0.0003 vs miR934 inhibition 1.57+0.09, p=0.009), TFAP2C (scrambled control 1+0.0006 vs miR934 inhibition 0.75+0.08, p=0.04), MOXD1 (scrambled control 1+0.0002 vs miR934 inhibition 0.6+0.14, p=0.04), ID2 (scrambled control 1+0.01 vs miR934 inhibition 1.52+0.14, p=0.03), NCAD (scrambled control 1+0.002 vs miR934 inhibition 1.75+0.17, p=0.01), GATA2 (scrambled control 1+0.01 vs miR934 inhibition 0.75+0.06, p=0.01), SYNGAP1 (scrambled control 1+0.0004 vs miR934 inhibition 2.4+0.33, p=0.02), PRSS12 (scrambled control 1+0.0002 vs miR934 inhibition 0.67+0.03, p=0.002) and TPD52L1 (scrambled control 1+0.0002 vs miR934 inhibition 0.65+0.07, p=0.03).
-Bars and error bars represent mean values and the corresponding SEMs; 0.01<*p<0.05.Figure 5—source data 1.
+Bars and error bars represent mean values and the corresponding SEMs; 0.01<*p<0.05.

 In terms of precursor-to-neuron differentiation, miR-934 inhibition coincides with up-regulation of N-Cadherin, which promotes self-renewal of NPCs (Nowakowski et al., 2018), induction of ID2 (inhibitor of DNA binding protein 2) that inhibits differentiation and promotes proliferation (Paolella et al., 2011), and reduction of GATA2, a transcription factor essential for neurogenesis (El Wakil et al., 2006; Figure 5b,g).
 With respect to axonal development, we detected miR-934-driven dysregulation of SYNGAP1 expression, an essential repressive factor involved in neuronal differentiation by controlling the timing of dendritic spine synapse maturation (Kim et al., 2003; Rumbaugh et al., 2006; Vazquez et al., 2004; Figure 5c,g).
 We also observed dysregulation of genes associated with tract formation and pathfinding, including molecules that belong to the semaphorin – neuropilin – plexin pathway, of their downstream intracellular mediators CRMPs (collapsing response mediator proteins), and also Ephrins and ROBOs (Figure 5c; Polleux, 1998).
 Moreover, there were deviations in expression of the Neuregulin-1/ErbB4 signalling partners, as well as of Reelin, the stimulus-regulated transcription factor Serum Response Factor (SRF) and the extracellular matrix protein matrilin 2, which are involved in neuronal migration (Scandaglia et al., 2015; Figure 5d).
 Proteins linked to neurotransmitter release that were affected include Snapin and members of Syntaptotagmin family (Figure 5e).
 Verification by qRT-PCR of the differential expression of selected genes is shown in Figure 5g.